giantswarm/docs/src/content/tutorials/access-management/configure-dex-in-your-cluster/index.md

   name: test
 ```

-It is also possible to override the api and issuer addresses, CA as well as the cluster name and provider in case it is needed:
+It's also possible to override the api and issuer addresses,`CA` as well as the cluster name and provider in case it's needed:

 ```yaml
 managementCluster: